George Lucas: Personal life

 In 1969, Lucas married film editor Marcia Lou Griffin, who went on to win an Academy Award for her editing work on the original Star Wars film.
 They adopted a daughter, Amanda Lucas, in 1981, and divorced in 1983.
 Lucas subsequently adopted two more children as a single parent: daughter Katie Lucas, born in 1988, and son Jett Lucas, born in 1993.
 His three eldest children all appeared in the three Star Wars prequels, as did Lucas himself.
 Following his divorce, Lucas was in a relationship with singer Linda Ronstadt in the 1980s.

 Lucas began dating Mellody Hobson, president of Ariel Investments and chairwoman of Starbucks, in 2006, after meeting in 2005 at a business conference.
 She formerly served as chairwoman at DreamWorks Animation.
-Lucas and Hobson announced their engagement in January 2013, and married on June 22, 2013, at Lucas's Skywalker Ranch in Marin County, California.
+(Note: Attributed to multiple references:) Lucas and Hobson announced their engagement in January 2013, and married on June 22, 2013, at Lucas's Skywalker Ranch in Marin County, California.
 They have one daughter together, born via surrogate in August 2013.

 Lucas was born and raised in a Methodist family.
 The religious and mythical themes in Star Wars were inspired by Lucas's interest in the writings of mythologist Joseph Campbell, and he would eventually come to identify strongly with the Eastern religious philosophies he studied and incorporated into his films, which were a major inspiration for "the Force".
 Lucas has come to state that his religion is "Buddhist Methodist".
 He resides in Marin County.

 Lucas is a major collector of the American illustrator and painter Norman Rockwell.
 A collection of 57 Rockwell paintings and drawings owned by Lucas and fellow Rockwell collector and film director Steven Spielberg were displayed at the Smithsonian American Art Museum from July 2, 2010, to January 2, 2011, in an exhibition titled Telling Stories.

 Lucas has said that he is a fan of Seth MacFarlane's hit TV show Family Guy.
 MacFarlane has said that Lucasfilm was extremely helpful when the Family Guy crew wanted to parody their works.

 Lucas supported Democratic candidate Hillary Clinton in the run-up for the 2016 U.S. presidential election.